jonas-zebari/interactive_slider/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A continuous slider widget inspired by the volume slider in the Apple Music app.
+A continuous or segmented slider widget inspired by the volume slider in the Apple Music app.
 This widget can be used with little to no setup but is still fully customizable!

 <img height="250" src="https://github.com/jonas-zebari/interactive_slider/blob/main/pub/icons.gif?raw=true" alt="Animated gif of slider being used">